 Do you think you’d like to do something different next time?

 What have you learned?

 What help do you need in order to be successful?

 This is a way of coaching children so that children come to know themselves and trust themselves.
 If you have a really good understanding of yourself and what feels good and what doesn’t, what is authentic and what isn’t, you don’t actually need punishment or steering.
 There is no better teacher than than a strong internal compass that tells you that, “I am good, and I feel happy, true and fulfilled when I do good things.”
 This is powerful

 I believe that helping children reflect upon their own feelings and actions is a stronger and more enduring motivator for positive behavior than punishment could ever be.

 The child who is invited to think about his own actions gets to ask himself important questions.
 He gets to ask the questions: Is this who I am?
 Is this who I want to be?
 What could I do next time?
 This is powerful and enduring…and it all happens without yelling, shaming, and disconnecting from your child.

 Take the leap of faith that the real job is to draw out and strengthen the internal compass that already exists in our children.
-This is hard to do, because it decenters the parent from the conversation.
+This is hard to do, because it de-centers the parent from the conversation.
 We become the supporting cast.
 It’s a tough one for the ego to swallow.
-And it flips things on it’s head.
+And it flips things on its head.
 For example, it’s not what you know as a parent that matters, it how you help your child know themselves that matters.